Carney lifts school mask mandate while trial to end it is underway - NewsBreak

 Carney declined to comment on the lawsuit Monday.

-Following the trial, Lorrah said she believes the governor’s decision to lift the mandate was a “direct response” to her lawsuit, but that she “would still like to see the judge issue a ruling on the merits of the injunction.”
+Following the trial, Lorrah said she believes the governor’s decision to lift the mandate was a “direct response” to her lawsuit.

+Carney, however, said he was lifting the mandate because of the Centers for Disease Control’s Friday announcement that said masking is no longer recommended in areas rated as either low or medium transmission risk.

+“I would still like to see the judge issue a ruling on the merits of the injunction,” Lorrah said.

-Even if he doesn’t rule in her favor, Lorrah said that she would still be happy with the outcome.
+Even if the judge doesn’t rule in her favor, she said that she would still be happy with the outcome.

-“I put forth the best case that I possibly could in a short amount of time and with the resources that I had,” she said.
+“I put forth the best case that I possibly could in a short amount of time and with the resources that I had,” Lorrah said.
 “I am just happy that people were listening.”

 She’s not totally satisfied, though.

-Lorrah explained that while her lawsuit has become highly politicized, it was never supposed to be about the efficacy of mask-wearing or the virtue of mask mandates generally.
+While her lawsuit has become highly politicized, Lorrah said it was never supposed to be about the efficacy of mask-wearing or the virtue of mask mandates generally.
 It was supposed to be about stopping government overreach and ensuring that — even in the midst of emergency — due process is followed and protected.

 “There’s not much resolution on that front,” she said.